benhoyt/benhoyt.github.com/writings-scandir.md

 It was also pretty clear that having the function generate (yield) DirEntry objects instead of returning them as a list was better for large directories.
 This feature closed the separate Python [issue 114066](https://bugs.python.org/issue11406).

-A lot of mailing list bits were spilled over exactly what the DirEntry objects should look like:
+A lot of python-dev mailing list bits were spilled over exactly what the DirEntry objects should look like:

-***LINKS***

 * Should it be a str subclass with some other attributes?
 No, probably a bad idea.
 * Or what about a stat_result subclass with a "name" attribute?
 Nope.
 * Making it a pathlib.Path instance looks attractive!
 No, wait, pathlib isn't heavily used, and more importantly, all pathlib methods like Path.stat() are guaranteed to get up-to-date data by calling the OS, which is exactly what we want to avoid...
 * Okay, let's make a [lightweight DirEntry class](https://mail.python.org/pipermail/python-dev/2013-May/126148.html).
 We'll make the attributes and methods have the same names as the pathlib.Path one where possible.

-***MONTH YEAR***.
 So we've settled on DirEntry, but should the items be attributes or methods?
-I [argued](***) in favour of plain attributes for constant data (just "name" and "path"), but methods for things that have the potential to call the OS, such as is_file() when the entry is a symlink, or when the dirent.d_type is DT_UNKNOWN on Linux.
+I argued in favour of plain attributes for constant data (just "name" and "path"), but methods for things that have the potential to call the OS, such as is_file() when the entry is a symlink, or when the dirent.d_type is DT_UNKNOWN on Linux.
 I think overloading attribute access with functions that can call the OS, especially for a low-level API like scandir, is a bad idea for code clarity and error handling (why would you need to do a try/except around an innocent "entry.is_file" attribute access?).

-There was quite a bit of discussion (***DATE) about whether and how DirEntry objects should cache their values, and how error handling should be done.
+There was quite a bit of discussion (in [June](https://mail.python.org/pipermail//python-dev/2014-June/thread.html) and [July](https://mail.python.org/pipermail//python-dev/2014-July/thread.html) 2014) about whether and how DirEntry objects should cache their values, and how error handling should be done.

-Pretty late in the game (**February 2015**) the [inode() method was added](https://mail.python.org/pipermail/python-dev/2015-February/138204.html), and the follow_symlinks argument was added to the is_dir, is_file, and stat methods (defaulting to True).
+Pretty late in the game (February 2015) the [inode() method was added](https://mail.python.org/pipermail/python-dev/2015-February/138204.html), and the follow_symlinks argument was added to the is_dir, is_file, and stat methods (defaulting to True).
 I'm [not the biggest fan](https://mail.python.org/pipermail/python-dev/2014-July/135448.html) of the complication introduced by the follow_symlinks argument for this low-level API, but it does mean consistency with similar os.path and [pathlib.Path](https://docs.python.org/3/library/pathlib.html) functions.

 A bonus contribution